Most interesting landmarks of Portugal

 The country at the far end of Europe has in many ways developed its own style.
 Portugal has especially rich cultural heritage, such as:

 - Historical cities.
-Very interesting are the two metropolises of Portugal – Lisbon and Porto.
+Very interesting are the two metropolises of Portugal – Lisbon, and Porto.
 Each of these cities demonstrates innovations in urban planning as well as a wealth of local cultural traditions.
-Nonetheless there are other very interesting historical cities – Sintra – the city of palaces, Évora, Guimarães and others.
+Nonetheless, there are other very interesting historical cities – Sintra – the city of palaces, Évora, Guimarães and others.

 - Palaces.
-For long centuries Portugal was rich colonial state and it shows in the ornate, rich architecture.
+For long centuries Portugal was a rich colonial state and it shows in the ornate, rich architecture.
 Here are many fine palaces which demonstrate outstanding architecture, such as Pena National Palace – one of the most spectacular palaces in the world, Mafra National Palace or the mysterious Quinta da Regaleira.